boostorg/redis/README.md

   requests and will be moved to the front of the queue, see `aedis::resp3::request::config`

+* Automatic name resolving and connecting have been removed from `aedis::connection::async_run`.
+Users have to do this step manually now.
+The reason for this change is that having them built-in doesn't offer enough the flexibility that is need for boost users.

 ### v1.2.0

 * `aedis::adapt` supports now tuples created with `std::tie`.